 Consider traditional and Roth IRAs alongside your 401(k).

-If you have additional compensation income this year from your stock option exercise or restricted stock vesting and are not eligible to fund a Roth IRA or deductible IRA, you may want to consider funding a nondeductible traditional IRA.
-For the tax year 2019, the contribution limits for a Roth IRA are $6,000 for a person under 50, and $7,000 for a person who is 50 or older before the end of the year.
-To be eligible for maximum contributions in 2019, married joint filers must have MAGI of $193,000 or less, and single filers must have MAGI of $122,000 or less.
-The phase-out range for partial contributions extends from there up to an income ceiling of $203,000 for married joint filers (up to $137,000 for single filers), beyond which contributions are not allowed.
+If you have additional compensation income this year from your employee stock option exercise or restricted stock vesting and are not eligible to fund a Roth IRA or deductible IRA, you may want to consider funding a nondeductible traditional IRA.
+For the tax year 2020, the contribution limits for a Roth IRA are $6,000 for a person under 50, and $7,000 for a person who is 50 or older before the end of the year.
+To be eligible for maximum contributions in 2020, married joint filers must have Modified Adjustable Gross Income (MAGI) of $196,000 or less, and single filers must have MAGI of $124,000 or less.
+The phase-out range for partial contributions extends from there up to an income ceiling of $206,000 for married joint filers (up to $139,000 for single filers), beyond which contributions are not allowed.

 The income limit on conversions from traditional IRAs to a Roth IRA was eliminated back in 2005.
 This law also eliminated the rules that prohibited married separate filers from converting traditional IRAs to Roth IRAs.
 If you are already contributing the maximum to your 401(k) at work, now may be a good time to consider making a nondeductible contribution to a traditional IRA with the expectation that it can be converted to a Roth.
 If you have not been making IRA contributions, because of the income restrictions, perhaps it’s time to take a look at nondeductible contributions as part of your retirement savings plan.